SolteqExperienceCommerce/medusa-fulfillment-nshift/README.md

 # if yalc is not installed:
 yarn add --dev yalc

+# if packages not installed, run (it will also build the plugin):
+yarn install

 # if yalc works as it should, publish it locally:
 yarn yalc publish